KumoCorp/kumomta/docs/userguide/configuration/dkim.md

 ## Implement the signing process

 Configure KumoMTA to sign emails passing through the MTA with DKIM signatures.
 This is done with Lua in policy.
-The simple_policy.lua policy provided with KumoMTA declairs a basic working DKIM signer that you can copy and modify as needed.
-This signs a message with RSA256 using a selector "default" on headers 'From', 'To', and 'Subject' using the DKIM key located at example-private-dkim-key.pem.
+The sample init.lua policy provided with KumoMTA declairs a basic working DKIM signer that you can copy and modify as needed.
+This signs a message with RSA256 using a selector "default" on headers 'From', 'To', and 'Subject' using the DKIM key located at example-private-dkim-key.pem. ([More documentation](https://docs.kumomta.com/reference/kumo.dkim/rsa_sha256_signer/))

 ```lua
 local signer = kumo.dkim.rsa_sha256_signer {